darbin-reyes/uswid-uefi-example/README.md

 from other components, and also a version.
 I think we should all get a lot better about versioning components using semantic versions – and also bumping the major/minor/micro numbers much more frequently.
-This makes the SBoM more interesting, and more importantly makes the security analysis and VEX tagging possible in the future.
+This makes the SBOM more interesting, and more importantly makes the security analysis and VEX tagging possible in the future.
 We also need to be strict about namespacing, e.g. if the AMI `CryptoDxe.efi` is a different thing from the EDK2 `CryptoDxe.efi` then either the former or latter needs an identifier, e.g. using the “persistent ID” in uSWID nomenclature of something like